MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/online/Online-disk.md

 ## Remarks

--   When used without parameters in [!INCLUDE[nextref_vista](includes/nextref_vista_md.md)], this command operates on a disk group.
+-   When used without parameters in Windows Vista, this command operates on a disk group.
 For basic disks, there is never more than one disk per group.
 For dynamic disks, the group includes all non\-foreign dynamic disks.

 -   For basic disks, this command will attempt to bring online the selected disk and all volumes on that disk.